-- A. The UPS shall be capable of withstanding any combination of the following external environment conditions without mechanical damage, electrical failure or degradation of operating characteristics. - 1.
+- A. The UPS shall be capable of withstanding any combination of the following external environmental conditions without mechanical damage, electrical failure or degradation of operating characteristics; - 1.
 Operating ambient temperature: 0 degrees C to +40 degrees C (32 degrees F to 104 degrees F) no derating required. - 2.
-Recommended operating temperature range: 20 degrees C to 30 degrees C (68 degrees F to 86 degrees F). - 3.
-Non-operating and storage ambient temperature: 5 degrees C to 35 degrees C (41 degrees F to 95 degrees F). - 4.
+Recommended operating temperature range: +20 degrees C to +30 degrees C (68 degrees F to 86 degrees F). - 3.
+Non-operating and storage ambient temperature: 5 degrees C to +35 degrees C (41 degrees F to 95 degrees F). - 4.
 Operating relative humidity: 5% to 95%, non-condensing. - 5.
 Recommended operating relative humidity: 30 % to 70%. - 6.
-Operating altitude: Sea level to 2000 meter (6500ft). - 7.
-There shall be no flammable / explosive gas. - 8.
-Solid and chemical contaminants shall not exceed the following levels:
+Operating altitude: Sea Level to 1980m (6500ft). - 7.
+There should be no inflammable / explosive gas. - 8.
+Dust in the room where the UPS is installed must not exceed normal atmospheric dust levels.
+In particular, that dust should not include iron particles, oils or fats, or organic materials. - B. Audible acoustical noise: When operating under full rated load at a distance of one meter from any UPS operator surface, the noise generated by the UPS shall not exceed 73 dB for 1050kVA and 1400 kVA, 74 dB for 1500kVA 74 dB for 1750 kVA, and 75dB for 2100kVA, as measured on the A scale of a standard sound level meter at slow response. - C. Input surge withstand capability: The UPS shall be in compliance with IEEE C62.41, Category B.